Smart Orbiter v3.0 summary

 Sometimes I also doubt myself if the setting I'm playing with really sets the current and not something else does.
 Here is what I do to make sure I’m doing it right:

-Set the current to a very low level 0.1-0.2A.
-Command extrusion, you should see the extruder turns but it skips steps very easy.
-This means you are tingling the right configuration, then set it to what it should be and check motor temperature, should not exceed 75°C running at room temperature.
-If yes you might have misconfigured something (shunt / sense resistor) causing higher motor current than you believe.
+Set the current to a very low level, 0.2-0.3A.
+Command extrusion, you should see the extruder turn, but it skips steps very easily.
+This means you are tingling the right configuration, then set it to what it should be and check motor temperature, which should not exceed 75°C running at room temperature.
+If yes, you might have misconfigured something (shunt / sense resistor) that is causing a higher motor current than you believe.

 3.3 Integrated Smart Features